 Wrapping up is particularly important for newborns and children with asthma as the frigid temperatures can exacerbate asthma attacks.
 If you know your child has asthma, make sure they take their prescribed medications and carry their inhaler and spacer with them throughout the season.

 TOP TIP: If dressed appropriately, it is actually very healthy for children to be outside during the Winter months so don’t hibernate away for 3 months!
 Exercise is a great way to keep warm and the fresh air and sun are important for both psychical and psychological well-being during the long nights.
-So get out for walks in the crispy leaves, play in the frosty air and definitely go and build a snowman!
+Check the latest guidelines and get outside as much as you can as safely as you can.

 Eating a healthy, balanced diet with a good mix of fruit and vegetables, carbohydrates, proteins and some fats is essential to a growing child, especially so when they are using resources fighting bugs and keeping warm.
 Dairy and fruits and vegetables provide an essential mix of immune system boosting vitamins and minerals and meat, fish and pulses are packed full of protein for growth and repair.
 Keeping well-hydrated with plenty of water is also important as we lose water into the cold air when we breathe out and when we sweat in our warm clothing.